NCAR/DART/docs/pages/Getting_Started.md

 1. DART does data assimilation, which is primarily mathematically-oriented operations on large data sets.
 2. DART needs to be parallel with MPI to run on modern supercomputers.
 3. Many users of DART are not software development professionals and appreciate straightforward and easily understandable code.
 4. DART source distributions should be easy to compile and run reliably on many different systems.
-In practice this means avoiding features that might not be supported on all compilers or systems.
+In practice this means avoiding software features that might not be supported on all compilers or systems.

 With these considerations in mind, the choice of Fortran for DART development is clear.
 DART remains highly successful by keeping things simple and *not